Pacé, Ille-et-Vilaine

 Pacé (/fr/; Pazieg; Gallo: Paczaé) is a commune in the Ille-et-Vilaine department of Brittany in northwestern France.

 Geography

-Pacé is on the banks of the River Flûme, itself a tributary of the River Vilaine.
+Pacé is on the banks of the River Flûme, a tributary of the River Vilaine.
 Neighbouring municipalities include Gévezé to the north, La Mézière to the north-east, with La Chapelle-des-Fougeretz and Montgermont in the east.
 The capital of Brittany, Rennes lies to the south-east of Pacé.

-The little town is positioned along the main road linking the coastal resort of Saint-Brieuc with Rennes.
+The little town is positioned along the main road linking the coastal city of Saint-Brieuc with Rennes.
 The road has recently (2013) been upgraded, which has significantly improved access.